InfinSys/xplatform-cpp/README.md

     <h3>There are no legal restrictions imposed on the use of this repository by the author.
 You may use the materials without attribution.</h3>
     <p>
-        This is an explicit written notice from the author of this repository to all recipients of its contents : This template and its contents are free to use for any purpose with no restrictions.
+        This is an explicit written notice from the author of this repository to all recipients of its contents : This template is free to use for any purpose with no restrictions.
 An MIT license is attached to this repository as indication of this fact and as standard procedure. <strong>The author does not require you to retain a license or copyright notice for this template in your derivative work</strong>.
 This template is <strong>free software</strong>.
     </p>
 </div></br>